-Function Save saves all the current projects into a file.
+Item Save session saves all the current projects into a file.
 If the use never chooses such a file, a dialog box is opened for choosing one.

-Function Save as saves all current projects into a file chosen from a dialog box.
+Item Save session as saves all current projects into a file chosen from a dialog box